open-design-kit/opendesignkit/_methods/Interviews.md

 category: discover
 teaser: Talk to users to find out what their needs are so you can build a product they'll love.
 tools:
+  - Video conferencing app
+  - Screensharing app
+  - Collaborative text editor
 ---

 ## Why do it:

-Interviewing is how you get data to later create personas.
+Interviewing is how you get data to later create [personas](/methods/personas/).
 It also helps you collect requirements and challenge your own biases about what your users need.

 ## When to do it: